cirosantilli/china-dictatorship/FAQ.md

 Making a statement where no one will ever see it, like a personal website, is sure to have no effect.

-## The Chinese masses are still uneducated, and not fit for democracy
+## The Chinese masses are still uneducated, and not fit for free speech and democracy

 When will they be ready?
 Who decides?
 What if they think that they are ready now?